colonetti/wardUC/README.md

 # Ward Reduction in Unit-Commitment Problems

-This is a implementation of the ideas presented in the paper "Ward Reduction in Unit-Commitment Problems", conditionally accepted for publication in XXIII Power Systems Computation Conference, PSCC 2024.

 In this work, we analyse how we can use the famous Ward reduction to reduce the computational burden of unit-commitment models.
 The UC model we currently study has two main components:
 -    Typical model for thermal generating units: linear generation costs, generation limits, ramps, and minimum up and down times.